 .
 More information & tips on the process of buying a puppy can be found here on the Daily Dog Blog.

-If in any doubt whatsoever about the authenticity of a particular sale or buyer, don't hesitate to Contact Us for further advice.
+If in any doubt whatsoever about the authenticity of a particular sale or buyer, don't hesitate to Contact Us for further advice BEFORE transferring any funds.

 At pups4sale we're publishing a series of blog Posts to assist our advertisers maximise the success of their classified ads.
 Here are links to the Posts published so far, by topic: